-The Public Safety Innovation Accelerator Program grant opportunity (PSIAP FY17) offers funding for research and development in a variety of areas.
-This page and the associated FAQ provide a brief introduction to the PSIAP opportunity.
+The Public Safety Innovation Accelerator Program grant opportunity (PSIAP FY17) focuses on research and development projects in six key technology areas:

 Device-to-Device (Off-Network) LTE Voice Communication